The Bahamas–Spain relations

 Bilateral and diplomatic relations exist between The Bahamas and Spain.
-The Spanish embassy in Kingston, Jamaica, is accredited for Bahamas.
+The Spanish embassy in Kingston, Jamaica, is accredited for The Bahamas.

 Historical relations

 In 1492, Christopher Columbus landed on the shore of a small island, called Guanahani by the natives.
 Columbus named it San Salvador and claimed the island for Spain.
 There, Columbus subjected the Lucayans to the work of the search for gold.
 It is estimated that 40,000 arahuacos lost their lives by refusing to work in that company.
 The subsequent disappearance of the arahuacos, in just twenty-five years, and other peoples, was largely due to this and subsequent European expeditions to the region.

 From the end of 15th century until the end of 18th century, the Bahamas were under Spanish sovereignty, although the islands, due to their strategic location on the "route of the Galleon", and for forming the An authentic island labyrinth archipelago, gradually they were transformed into hiding places and nests of pirates, buccaneers and filibusters, especially English.
 Thus in the 18th century, the loyalists who had left New England, because of the anti-British sentiments in that colony, were They moved to the islands.
 Due to the large number of British settlers on the islands, the sovereignty of the archipelago was transferred from Spain to United Kingdom, and the Bahamas were declared a British colony in 1784.